objectionary/eo-lsp-server/README.md

 ```

 Make changes on a new branch.
-You can run an instance of VS Code with the extension running by hitting `F5` in the code editor.
+You can run an instance of VS Code with the extension running by hitting `F5`
+in the code editor.
 After modifications, test your code with:

 ```bash
 npm run unit-test
 ```

 Create a pull request.
-To avoid frustration, run this before commiting:
+To avoid frustration, run this before committing:

 ```bash
 npm run lint
 npm run build
 ```

 [g4]: https://raw.githubusercontent.com/objectionary/eo/master/eo-parser/src/main/antlr4/org/eolang/parser/Eo.g4
 [LSP package]: https://packagecontrol.io/packages/LSP